open/close all folders

 - Red Eyes, Take Warning: He's shown with red irises when snarling at Copper.

-- Red-Headed Hero: He's a red fox and is The Hero.
+- Red Is Heroic: He's a red fox and is The Hero.

 - Too Dumb to Live: